skumar221/XNATSlicer/README.md

 Features
 ----
-* Visualize all XNAT stored images in Slicer.
+* Visualize most XNAT stored images in Slicer.
-* Create, change and save Slicer scenes directly from/to XNAT.
+* Create, modify and save Slicer scenes directly from/to XNAT.
 * Toggle and customize XNAT metadata.
 * Create new projects, subjects and experiments on the fly.
+* Search projects, subjects and experiments.
+* Fluid interaction between Slicer and XNAT.